UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 > extensions on top!
 (Exponent operator '^', '=' vs '==', '++', and '--')

 ## General idea of user defined operators
 User defined operators in Kaleidoscope are a bit unique.
-Unlike C++ and other similar languages the precedence of the user defined operators are not fixed.
+Unlike C++ and other similar languages, the precedence of the user defined operators in Kaleidoscope are not fixed.
 Though, the built-in operators all use a fixed precedence.
 That poses some interesting challenges for a parser as it must dynamically adapt to the state of the language runtime as it is parsing so that it can correctly evaluate the operator expressions.

 Making that work while using ANTLR requires looking under the hood to how ANTLR4 ordinarily handles precedence.
 A full treatise on the subject is outside the scope of this tutorial, but the [ANTLR GitHub site](https://github.com/antlr/antlr4/blob/master/doc/left-recursion.md) has a good description of the details of the precedence climbing approach used in ANTLR.
 The general idea is that the expression rule takes an additional precedence argument and the operator expressions include a semantic predicate that tests the current precedence level.
-If the current level is less than or equal to the current level then that operator rule expression is allowed to match the input.
+If the current level is greater than or equal to the current level then that operator rule expression is allowed to match the input.
 Otherwise, the rule is skipped.
 Usually this is all hidden by the implicit support for precedence climbing and left recursion that is built-in to ANTLR4.
 However that requires fixing the precedence for operators in the grammar.
-Thus, Kaleidoscope doesn't use the default left-recursion support, but does use the same concepts with a custom hook in the code behind.
+Thus, Kaleidoscope doesn't use the default left-recursion support, but does use the same concepts with custom semantic predicates in the code behind.

 ```antlr
 // pull the initializer out to a distinct rule so it is easier to get at